radville/map-demo/README.md

 # map-demo

-This ArcGIS map demo allows users to search for a location on the map, draw a polygon over any area, and see the land area calculation.
+This ArcGIS map demo allows users to search for a location on the map, draw a polygon over any area, and see the land area and perimeter calculation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)